 You can even stay at the Cafe Cimino County Inn overnight.
 A bonus- the inn is right along the Elk River, so you’re going to get some stunning views during your stay, too.

-On the flip side, Sutton is home to the Trans Allegheny Lunatic Asylum, which is where hundreds of lobotomies have been performed.
+Forty minutes away from Sutton in Weston you’ll find the Trans Allegheny Lunatic Asylum which is where hundreds of lobotomies have been performed throughout the years.

 The asylum is supposedly haunted, and many ghost hunters have come to the site to check it out.
 A tour is definitely a must for anyone who loves an adrenaline rush.